Readri205/MS2_Project/README.md

     *   #### Colour Scheme
         *   The main colour is 'Ivory' (#FFFFF0), designed to provide a light neutral background to highlight dark text, line graphs, pie charts, images and the country flags.
     *   #### Typography
-        *   The "Exo" font is the main font used throughout the whole website with Sans Serif as the fallback font in case the font isn't imported into the site correctly.
-"Exo" is a clean font which is both attractive and appropriate.
+        *   The "Roboto" font is the main font used throughout the whole website with Sans Serif as the fallback font in case the font isn't imported into the site correctly.
+"Roboto" is a clean font which is both attractive and appropriate.
     *   #### Box Content Structure
         *   The box content structure is used to highlight specific messages and themes through the site.
 This identifies the text high level summaries on the 'Home' and the 'Country Details' page.
 In addition the box structure is used to highlight the maps, the line graphs and pie charts on the 'Home' and 'Country Details' pages.
 The 'Contact Us' page uses the same box structure to present the 'contact form'.
 Each of the boxes has a shadow effect to lift them from the background and to provide a definitive outline for the contained information.
     *   #### Imagery